William Gillette: Early life

+Theatrical career

-Playwright, director, actor
+Playwright, director, and actor

 Gillette was hired as playwright, director, and actor for $50 per week in 1881, while performing at Cincinnati, by two of the Frohman brothers, Gustave and Daniel.
 The first play that he wrote and produced was The Professor.
 It debuted in the Madison Square Theatre, lasting 151 performances, with a subsequent tour through many states (as far west as St. Louis, Missouri).
 That same year, he produced Esmeralda, written together with Frances Hodgson Burnett.

-Early in his career, Gillette realised that it would be in the triple role of playwright, director, and actor that he could make the most money.
+Early in his career, Gillette realized that it would be in the triple role of playwright, director, and actor that he could make the most money.
 He was among the premier matinee idols of his day, and was described by actress/drama critic Amy Leslie as "one of Gibson's notables materialized".
 Lewis Clinton Strang observed that "he rarely gesticulates, and his bodily movements often seem purposely slow and deliberate.
 His composure is absolute and his mental grasp of a situation is complete."

-He could mesmerize an audience simply by standing motionless and in complete silence, or by indulging in any one of his grand gestures or subtle mannerisms.
-He did not gesture often but, when he did, it meant everything.
-He would steal a scene with a mere nod, a shrug, a glance, a twitching of the fingers, a compression of his lips, or a hardening of his face.
-Slight inflections in his voice spoke wonders.
 "Occasionally", Georg Schuttler pointed out, "when it was least expected, he gestured or moved his body so quickly that the speed of the action was compared to the swift opening and closing of a camera's shutter."